farmOS/farmOS-map/README.md

 ### Layer Switcher in the Side Panel

-Call `addBehavior('layerSwitcherInSidePanel')` on the instance returned by `farmOS.map.create()` to move the layer switcher control into a tab of the side panel.
+Call `addBehavior('layerSwitcherInSidePanel')` on the instance returned by `nfa.map.create()` to move the layer switcher control into a tab of the side panel.
 This behavior has no effect if the side panel behavior is not enabled.

 ![image](https://user-images.githubusercontent.com/30754460/123668575-1470ed00-d7f0-11eb-983a-27941772d54b.png)